 - Can I Export Trend Line data?

-TTrend Line are used to identify the trend present in your data.
+Trend Line are used to identify the trends present in your data.
 Zoho Analytics predicts the Trend line for data in time or number series.

 Trend Lines can be derived based on various mathematical models.
 Zoho Analytics provides five models to derive the Trend line.
 They are Linear, Logarithmic, Exponential, Power, and Polynomial.